cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 <br>*Experimental implementation of a 0.6.2 feature.
 Not completly tested*
 <br>Setting this to true, defines the field to contain a key_hash for the table.
 The field/column name must be equal to
 the name, given by the model structure.
 It can be applied to parent keys of satellites or links and instructs the staging phase to just copy the value from the source into the stage table.
+Parent elements must still be declared but can be "only_strutural_element"

 **exclude_from_change_detection**